cloudfoundry/diego-notes/proposals/per-application-crash-configuration.md

 This particular set of numbers constitutes Diego's default policy.
 Here's what they mean:

 - An application is immediately restarted for the first `NumberOfImmediateRestarts = 3` crashes.
-- After that we wait 30s, 60s, 120s, up-to `MaxTimeBetweenRestarts = 960` between subsequent restarts.
+- After that we wait 30s, 60s, 120s, up-to `MaxSecondsBetweenRestarts = 960` between subsequent restarts.
 - After 200 restart attempts we give up on the application.

 > Note: the consumer cannot modify the minimum time between restarts (30s) or the fact that we impose an exponential backoff.
 Also the consumer cannot modify the 5-minute rule (i.e. we reset the crash count if you've been running for 5 minutes).